ripunjay-kashyap/audio-sonic-mcp/README.md

 # Audio Stem Splitter & Analyzer — MCP Server

-A production-grade, LLM-callable machine learning pipeline for audio source separation and Music Information Retrieval (MIR).
+A local demonstration of an LLM-callable machine learning pipeline for audio source separation and Music Information Retrieval (MIR).
 Built as a Model Context Protocol (MCP) server, it makes state-of-the-art deep learning models programmatically accessible to AI agents and LLM orchestration frameworks.

+---

+## Project Status

+This is a custom-mcp project running on consumer-grade hardware, not a hosted service.

+**Hardware constraint:** Demucs and CLAP run on CPU only on the development machine.
+A 5-minute track takes approximately 10–15 minutes end-to-end.
+Production deployment at reasonable throughput would require a dedicated GPU instance (e.g. AWS `g5.xlarge` with an A10G, or equivalent GCP/Azure GPU tier) — cost-prohibitive for personal hosting.

+**What this project demonstrates:** ML pipeline architecture, integration of multiple deep learning models (Demucs, CLAP), async system design for high-latency inference workloads, and MCP server implementation.
+The bottleneck is hardware budget, not software design — the same codebase runs in minutes on GPU.

 ---